International Students Employment Topics

 OPT requires an application to the U.S. Citizenship and Immigration Services (USCIS).
 The USCIS may take several months to process an application for OPT.
 Please plan accordingly - we recommend that you apply as early as possible.

-Reminder: Do NOT accept any type of employment until you have checked with the Jessica Hoffert for approval.
-Working illegally is grounds for deportation!
+Reminder: Do NOT accept any type of employment until you have been approved by your International Student Advisor AND received the appropriate authorization from the US federal government.
+Working illegally and without authorization is grounds for deportation!